David Dollenmayer

 David B. Dollenmayer (born 1945) is an American academic professor of German and literary translator known for his translations of contemporary German classics into English.
 He taught German in Worcester Polytechnic Institute, where he serves as an emeritus professor.

 Early life

 Dollenmayer received his BA and PhD from Princeton University.
-After graduation, he became a Fulbright fellow at the University of Munich, Germany.
+After graduation, he became a Fulbright fellow at LMU Munich in Germany.
 Dollenmayer wrote The Berlin Novels Of Alfred Döblin in Berkeley, California and was published by the University of California Press in 1988.
-He also co-authored Custom Neue Horizonte: Introductory German along Thomas Hansen in 2013.
-He has translated works from German to English too.
+He also co-authored Custom Neue Horizonte: Introductory German with Thomas Hansen in 2013.
+He has also translated works from German to English.